Zero-shot Prompt-based Video Encoder for Surgical Gesture Recognition: Experiments

 \paragraph{Datasets, Implementation, Training, \& Evaluation} \textbf{Datasets:} We demonstrate \BP{} and baseline methods on two standard datasets: the JHU-ISI Gesture and Skill Assessment Working Set (\textbf{JIGSAWS}) \cite{jigsaws}, which is composed of endoscopic video of suturing and knot-tying in a phantom environment, and Robot-Assisted Radical Prostatectomies (\textbf{RARP-45}) \cite{van2022gesture}, which is composed of endoscopic video recordings of prostatectomies.
 Both datasets are collected from 8 surgeons with varying skill levels using the da Vinci Surgical System (dVSS, Intuitive Surgical, Sunnyvale, CA, USA), and are annotated for multiple gestures at the image-frame level: 15 gestures at 30\,Hz for JIGSAWS, and 8 gestures at 60\,Hz for RARP-45.
 JIGSAWS additionally has robotic kinematic recordings but we do not use these data in \BP{} trained methods.
 We also omit the JIGSAWS needle passing task due to data quality.

 \textbf{Implementation: }We implement multiple \BP{} variants as well as two baseline image encoders (3DResNet \cite{spatiocnnResnet0} and I3D \cite{i3d}) in PyTorch.
-Each \BP{} implementation is composed of a backbone image encoder (either the default ViT-B/16 \cite{dosovitskiy2020image} or ResNet-50 \cite{he2016deep}) and the GPT-2 text encoder \cite{radford2019language} which is discarded after training.
-These backbones are initialized using standard pre-trained weight-sets\footnote{Both \BP{} and 3DResNet methods prescribe the use of weights from another task and training phase before the pre-training phase; in this paper ``pre-trained'' weights are from this first phase, while ``pre-training'' are the actions performed on gesture recognition data.}.
-The \BP{} encoders are then fine-tuned using the Adam optimizer minimizing the sum of the losses in Eq. \ref{eq:loss} in what we are calling the \textbf{pre-training} phase.
+Each \BP{} implementation is composed of a backbone image encoder (either the default ViT-B/16 \cite{dosovitskiy2020image} or ResNet-50 \cite{he2016deep}) and {the analogous GPT-2 text encoder } \cite{radford2019language} which is discarded after training.
+These backbones are initialized using standard pre-trained weight-sets\footnote{Both \BP{} and 3DResNet methods prescribe the use of weights from another task and training phase before the pre-training{prompt-tuning } phase.; in this paper ``pre-trained'' weights are from this first phase, while ``pre-training'' are the actions performed on gesture recognition data.{}}.
+The \BP{} encoders are then fine-tuned{prompt-tuned } using the Adam optimizer minimizing the sum of the losses in Eq. \ref{eq:loss} in the \textbf{pre-training}{prompt-tuning } phase.

-After pre-training we freeze the weights of each image encoder, then train a standard prediction network for the supervised task (MS-TCN++ \cite{mstcn++}).
-This second directly supervised phase we call the \textbf{training phase}.
-The training phase has its own hold-out test set and it is on this hold-out that we report performance metrics.
+After pre-training{prompt-tuning } we freeze the weights of each image encoder, then train a standard prediction network for the supervised task (MS-TCN++ \cite{mstcn++}).
+This second directly supervised phase we call the \textbf{supervised training phase}.
+The {supervised } training phase has its own hold-out test set and it is on this hold-out that we report performance metrics.
 For JIGSAWS we use Leave-One-User-Out (LOUO) \cite{jigsaws} cross-validation, and for RARP-45 we choose 10 videos (out of 36 total) as the test set.

 \textbf{Training samples:} Even though we are constructing frame-by-frame image encoder, their training requires multi-frame segments (video clips) and their corresponding sequence of gesture labels.
 Each video clip is sampled from the original video of JIGSAWS or RARP-45 in 16 frame windows at three separate temporal sampling rates (sampled frames every 4/8/16 frames for JIGSAWS and 6/15/30 frames for RARP-45).
 We resize each frame to 224x224 pixels.
 The input format for the video clips for all methods (\BP{} \cite{bridge-prompt}, I3D \cite{i3d}, 3DResNet \cite{spatiocnnResnet0}) are the same, and input sets are changed only by the stated experimental condition.
 For the label sequences from JIGSAWS, we provide two additional placeholder labels/prompts for the unlabelled frames at the beginning and end of each video: ``Waiting and preparing for the surgery'' for beginning frames, and ``Finishing the surgery'' for ending frames.